Options available in the Aylesbury area

 The law surrounding who is eligible to rent a property in England has changed.
 The changes affect tenancies granted to private tenants which started on or after 1 February 2016, including people who sublet or take in lodgers.
 The Right to Rent regulations mean that you’ll have to show that you have a right to rent property if:

 You need to provide documentary evidence to your landlord or letting agent to prove that you have the right to live and rent in England without restriction.
 This affects you and any other adults living in the property.
 Without such evidence you will be unable to legally rent a property.

-For further information about the changes and details of acceptable evidence please visit the Private Renting page on GOV.UK.
+For further information about the changes and details of acceptable evidence, visit the Gov.uk Private Renting page.